Nonreciprocal quantum information processing with superconducting diodes in circuit quantum electrodynamics: Results

 The SD effect is a magnetoelectric nonlinear response in superconductors and superconducting devices.
-Microscopically, the diode behavior emerges from a shift in Cooper pair center of mass, fundamentally realized by simultaneous breaking of $\mathcal{T}$ and $\mathcal{I}$ symmetries which in JJ and SQUID based devices can be tuned with Cooper pair transmission and phase accumulation across each junction~\cite{gupta2023gate, ingla2025efficient}.
-The SD is characterized diode efficiency~\cite{nadeem2023superconducting, schmid2024yba}
+Microscopically, the diode behavior emerges from a shift in Cooper pairs center of mass, fundamentally realized by simultaneous breaking of $\mathcal{T}$ and $\mathcal{I}$ symmetries. \addAA{In JJ and SQUID based devices, SD is phenomenologically captured as $I(\Phi) = I_a\sin(\Phi) + I_b\sin(2\Phi-\delta)$~\cite{gupta2023gate, ingla2025efficient} where $I_{a,b}$ are the magnitudes of fundamental and higher harmonics, respectively, and $\delta$ is the relative phase; $\delta\neq 0$ for broken $\mathcal{T},\mathcal{I}$.} The SD is characterized by its diode efficiency~\cite{nadeem2023superconducting, schmid2024yba}

 where $I^\pm$ is the current in forward/backward direction, and $I_c^\pm$ is the corresponding critical current.
-Recent experiments have demonstrated SD behavior in a variety of platforms, including noncentrosymmetric thin films such as Nb$_3$Br$_8$ \cite{wu2022field}, proximitized semiconductors with spin-orbit coupling (e.g., InAs/Al Josephson junctions) \cite{ciaccia2023gate,bhowmik2025optimizing,leroux2022nonreciprocal}, and asymmetric SQUID architectures~\cite{li2025field, fominov2022asymmetric}.
-Additionally, magnetic-field-free diodes have been created from graphene-based devices \cite{lin2022zero} and high temperature effect has been reported for anomalous cuprate junctions \cite{kokkeler2022field}.
+Recent experiments have demonstrated SD behavior in a variety of platforms, including noncentrosymmetric thin films such as Nb$_3$Br$_8$ \cite{wu2022field}, proximitized semiconductors with spin-orbit coupling (e.g., InAs/Al Josephson junctions) \cite{ciaccia2023gate,bhowmik2025optimizing,leroux2022nonreciprocal}, and asymmetric SQUID~\cite{li2025field, fominov2022asymmetric}.
+Additionally, magnetic-field-free diodes have been created from graphene-based devices \cite{lin2022zero} and high temperature effect \addAA{($\sim 80$ K)} has been reported for anomalous cuprate junctions \cite{kokkeler2022field}.